 Cape Cod and the islands are the best fit for coastal outdoor travel.
 The Berkshires are better for hiking, fall color, scenic drives, and mountain-town exploring.
 Boston and Cambridge also offer river paths, parks, harbor islands, and walkable outdoor sightseeing.

-If you enjoy larger-scale outdoor trips, Massachusetts can be compared with New York, Pennsylvania, Colorado, and Alaska.
+If you enjoy larger-scale outdoor trips, Massachusetts can be compared with New York, Pennsylvania, Colorado, and the Ultimate Alaska Travel Guide.
 Massachusetts is easier for a New England road trip, while Alaska is the bigger wilderness and wildlife bucket-list option.

 Best Food and Drink Experiences in Massachusetts